Announcing the 76th Cannes Festival Awards.. and three Arab films win a competition

 Directed by João Salaveza and Rene Nader Massoura.

-The Palme d’Or went to Anatomie d’une chute, directed by French director Justine Triet, and no one was surprised by this film’s victory because it created a consensus about its plot, writing, direction, and even the performance of its German actress, Sandra Hüller, who She was nominated for Best Actress.
+The Palme d’Or went to Anatomie d’une chute, directed by French director Justine Triet, and no one was surprised by this film’s victory because it created a consensus regarding its plot, writing, direction, and even the performance of its German actress, Sandra Hüller, who She was nominated for Best Actress.

 The movie begins with a fall scene that leads to Samuel’s death in a mysterious way.
 And from this fall, the autopsy begins to find out whether Samuel was murdered or committed suicide while fingers point at his wife, the natural culprit because she was the only one in the house during the fall.